evelynharbison/slate/source/index.html.md

   required      | Accept-Version  | v1

 ## Metadata
-  Buildings metadata contains the identificator of the building which can be used to query results for that particular building as well as the service level the building have.
+  A building's metadata contains the identificator of the building, which can be used to query results for that particular building, and the building's service level.

 ### All Buildings